At NATO, Blinken warns Germany over Nord Stream 2 pipeline

 BRUSSELS (Reuters) - U.S. Secretary of State Antony Blinken said on Tuesday the Nord Stream 2 pipeline being built from Russia to Germany ran counter to the European Union’s own interests and could undermine Ukraine.

 Germany is pushing for the pipeline’s completion, despite sustained U.S. opposition over more than a decade.
-Speaking on his first visit to NATO, Blinken said he was due to meet his German counterpart, Heiko Maas, to discuss the issue.
+The United States fears Russia could use Nord Stream 2 as leverage to weaken EU states by increasing dependency on Moscow.

 “President (Joe) Biden has been very clear, he believes the pipeline is a bad idea, bad for Europe, bad for the United States, ultimately it is in contradiction to the EU’s own security goals,” Blinken said as he met NATO Secretary-General Jens Stoltenberg.